Vizualni/twerk/README.md

 ### Why did I give it name Twerk?

 When you say words twerk, twerk, twerk really fast it sounds like work, work, work...
-And this is, after all, a twerker pool...I mean, a worker pool ;)
+And this is, after all, a twerker pool...I mean, a worker pool :bowtie: